MovieLabs/mddf/README.md

 __NOTE-3:__ Release v1.8 contains an update to the Ratings DB with several broken URI.
 Release v1.8.0.1 was issued 2 days latter to correct this problem and should be used instead of v1.8.

+__NOTE-4:__ This fixes a bug that only occurs when running in the non-interactive mode.

 ## <a name="h_Overview">2) Overview:</a>